suchipi/hex-engine/packages/website/docs/api-2d.md

 Returns an object with two properties on it:

-- `windowSize: Vector`: A Vector that will get mutated such that it always equals the window size
+- `windowSize: ReadOnlyVector`: A Vector that will get mutated such that it always equals the window size (so you shouldn't mutate it)
 - `onWindowResize(() => void): void`: A function that lets you register a function to be run every time the window size changes.